Feedback and complaints

 You can contact us in whichever way is most convenient to you and we will respond by the same method unless you tell us otherwise.
 Our staff are ready to help you over the phone, by email or letter.

-Please include your name, address and contact telephone number in your email or letter so that we can get back in touch with you easily.
+- Please include your name, address and contact telephone number in your communication so that we can get back in touch with you easily.

 What we will do

 We will work to fix problems, correct mistakes and address concerns in a fair way.
 Please feel free when contacting us about a complaint, to let us know how you think it could be resolved.
 We want to reach the best possible outcome.